alex-schneider/mpz/README.md

 is one of the fastest pools today (as of year 2018) and it also uses this alignment, too.
 To allow a finer granulated usage of the memory space inside the MPZ, the MPZ implements binning of `slots`.
-The size of the memory space alignment for `slots` inside the MPZ is 8 bytes (default).
+The size of the memory space alignment for `slots` inside the MPZ is 8 bytes (default, configurable).

 ### Pool